St. Louis Dog Bite Lawyer Plus Other Animal Attacks

-This is why you need competent and aggressive representation.
+This is why you need competent and aggressive legal representation.
 Dog bites are dangerous because they frequently become infected.
 You need antibiotics and a lawyer who knows how to win these cases.

-Can Dog Bites Cause Rabies or Tetanus?
+Can Dog Bites Cause Rabies Or Tetanus?

-Some dog bites are so serious that they can cause tetanus and rabies.
+Some dog bites are so severe that they can cause tetanus and rabies.
 Tetanus is rare.
 You want to check and make sure the dog has had its rabies vaccination and check that you’ve had your tetanus vaccination.

 Tetanus is a life-threatening killer – you could get lockjaw and die.
 Dog owners are required by law to vaccinate their dogs for rabies.
 If you’ve been bitten by a dog, get an animal control report to check the dog’s vaccination history and seek medical attention to be safe.

-What to Do About Your Dog Bite
+What To Do About Your Dog Bite

 Once we have a good idea of the severity of your injury and have gathered evidence of how the incident occurred, we can begin building a case on your behalf.
 We work to put together a workable strategy or argument that will hold up in court against even the most powerful legal team.